trantila/urlnode/README.md

 URLNode
 =======

-An awesome URL shortener running on node.js
+An awesome URL shortener running on node.js, running live on http://urlnode.herokuapp.com/.

 About
 -----